deja-vu-platform/deja-vu/samples/livescorecard/README.md

 - Delete participant info ->  Property, Passkey, Label
 - Edit climb info ->  Property, Scoring, Label
 - Delete climb info -> Property, Scoring, Label
-- Sort climbers in alphabetical order -> Needs a Sort or Filter cliche
+- Sort climbers in alphabetical order -> Needs a Sort or Filter concept

 ### Climber
-- Sort climbs by number -> Needs a Sort cliche
+- Sort climbs by number -> Needs a Sort concept
 - Filter climbers by sex and category (also filter climbs by categoery) -> Use `search-items-by label` action, but need to add `waitOn` input to `show-tasks` action.
-- Give approval by entering credentials -> Needs new widget in the Task cliche
+- Give approval by entering credentials -> Needs new widget in the Task concept